aleksada/Nonstationary-estimation/README.md

 # Nonstationary-estimation
-This is the R codes and data for the paper "Efficient Estimation for Non-stationary Spatial Covariance Functions with Application to Climate Model Downscaling"
+This is the R codes and data for the paper "Efficient Estimation for Non-stationary Spatial Covariance Functions with Application to Climate Model Emulation"